fmerg/pymerkle/README.md

 t = merkle_tree(hash_type='sha256', encoding='utf-8', security=True)
 ```

 Defence measures play role only for the default hash and encoding types above; in all other combinations, `security` could be set to `False` or by default `True` without essentially affecting encryption (see ... for details).
-To create a Merkle-tree with hash algorithm _SHA512_ and encoding type _UTF-32_ you can just type:
+To create a Merkle-tree with hash algorithm _SHA512_ and encoding type _UTF-32_ you could just type:

 ```python
 t = merkle_tree(hash_type='sha512', encoding='utf-32')
 ```

+See ... for the list of supported hash and encoding types.

-An extra argument `log_dir` specifies the absolute path of the directory, where the Merkle-tree will receive log files for encryption; if unspecified, it is by default set equal to the _current working directory_.
+An extra argument `log_dir` specifies the absolute path of the directory, wherefrom the Merkle-tree will receive log files for encryption; if unspecified, it is by default set equal to the _current working directory_.
 For example, in order to configure a standard Merkle-tree to receive log files from an existing directory `/logs` inside the directory containing the script, type:

 ```python
 import os